A great tunnel, massively wide and infinitely long. Yet, in this place, it seemed as if distance itself was an illusion.

 “What... the hell... is going on?”
 Connor breathed out in a barely audible whisper, trying his best to maintain his presence of mind in the face of an ever-increasing amount of surreality.

 Just at that moment, the "statue" did something very un-statue-like, flaring its nostrils with an intake of air, and letting it out in a mighty snort.
 This simple, sudden, unexpected action had the result of breaking Connor’s already tenuous composure, and he threw himself backwards with a startled shout.

-“WOAH!
-Wa--ah, shit!!” he exclaimed quickly, arms and legs flailing as he toppled over the side of the bed.
+“Whoa!
+Wa--ah, shit!” he exclaimed quickly, arms and legs flailing as he toppled over the side of the bed.